 Innisfree’s parent company is AmorePacific.
 I have rambled many times about their extraordinary efforts to make the world a better place.
 Innisfree promotes local socially conscious efforts that everyone can make, such as encouraging recycling cosmetic containers and selling handkerchiefs as an alternative to disposable tissues.
 I like seeing global efforts and corporate transparency from such a big brand.

-Innisfree Blueberry Rebalancing Cleanser claims
+Innisfree Blueberry Rebalancing Cleanser Claims

 Helps rebalance skin’s hydration and moisture